Data-Science-for-Linguists-2024/Class-Lounge/guestbooks/riley.md

 ## Maddy's feedback
 - You seem to understand your dataset well and have a good idea of your plans for it, and your code was very understandable.
 - This is just a minor note, but printing out smaller portions of the dataframes would improve your notebook's readability.
 - Using a non-english dataset is very interesting.
 I'm excited to see where your projects goes!
+From Riley: <3 thanks for the tips y'all